adnanreza/blog-hashnode/ckpsldu7t0cgvbjs14bg5c2qy.md

 ## React Search Filter using Hooks, Context API, and RegEx

 In this article, we will implement a **search filter** to filter blog posts in React from scratch.
-Along the way, you will learn how to set up and use the * [Context AP](https://reactjs.org/docs/context.html) I* to manage global state in your React App.
+Along the way, you will learn how to set up and use the * [Context API](https://reactjs.org/docs/context.html)* to manage global state in your React App.
 We will also learn about *actions*, *reducers*, *regular expressions* and how they all fit into the search filter we will build.

 <iframe src="https://giphy.com/embed/8wm7kdqhkdq4RQGyz7" width="480" height="264" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>